 On an individual level, Housing First can save up to 9,600 euros (£8,500) a year when compared to the costs that would result from a person being homeless while housing someone over the long-term can save up to 15,000 euros (£13,300) of taxpayer’s cash per year.

-Housing First has continued to scale up in England, with 105 active projects supporting more than 2,000 people – six times the number seen in 2017.
+Housing First has continued to scale up in England and, as of 2020, there were 105 active projects supporting more than 2,000 people, according to Homeless Link.

-Wales’ principles contain a particular focus on mental trauma as well as an explicit mention of the UN charter that outlines housing as a human right.
+Wales’ Housing First principles contain a particular focus on mental trauma as well as an explicit mention of the UN charter that outlines housing as a human right.

-Housing First has progressed more quickly in Scotland than anywhere else in the UK.
+Housing First has progressed quickly in Scotland in becoming central to leaders’ plans to tackle homelessness.

-Housing First has been given government backing in the Ending Homelessness Together Action Plan and the Everyone Home Collective – a group of 30 charities, experts and academics – have set out road maps to tackle homelessness during the next two parliamentary terms with Housing First at their centre.
+Housing First has been given government backing in the Ending Homelessness Together Action Plan, and a national framework to share good practice is under consultation.
+And the Everyone Home Collective – a group of 30 charities, experts and academics – have set out road maps to tackle homelessness during the next two parliamentary terms with Housing First at their centre.

 The country has also launched a national framework to ensure the model is at the centre of tackling homelessness for the next decade.